About 61.25% of marketing emails never make it to the inbox.

 Oh Emails, Where Art Thou?

-As such, you — the mailer — are completely oblivious to the potential loss you’re incurring.
+You — the mailer — are completely oblivious to the potential loss you’re incurring.
 That is, unless you seed test.

 What’s a Seed Test?